 What Is Sunscreen Contouring

-The original viral video's resurgence this summer—racking up more than 12 million views and tens of thousands of comments in total—can be partially credited to the season.
+The original viral video's resurgence—racking up almost 2 million likes and thousands of comments in total—can be partially credited to the season.
 But it's also worth noting that as daily sunscreen use becomes de rigueur for anyone with even a passing interest in skincare, it has generated quite a few follow-up videos of others trying the ill-advised "hack."

 Setting the Record Straight